shailesh1729/ecg-codec/docs/codec_b/architecture.md

 suggest that the empirical
 distributions vary widely from one record to another in the database.
-Hence using a single fixed empirical distribution (e.g. the Huffman code book preloaded into the device in {cite}`mamaghanian2011compressed`) may lead to lower compression.
+Hence using a single fixed empirical distribution (e.g. the Huffman code-book preloaded into the device in {cite}`mamaghanian2011compressed`) may lead to lower compression.